How Many Puppies Can a Chihuahua Have in a Litter

 Multiple-Sired Litters in Chihuahuas

-It is possible for two differnt dogs to parent a Chihuahua’s litter.
+Two different dogs can parent a Chihuahua’s litter.
 This type of litter is referred to as a multiple-sired litter.
 This is a possibility because female canines keep more than one ova (the egg generated by the ovaries) accessible for several days after they have been fertilized.
 In a hypothetical scenario, a female could be mounted on the first day, resulting in the fertilization of an egg.
 Then, a different male could mount her on the third or fourth day, resulting in the fertilization of another egg.
 Both of the fertilized eggs would result in a litter that has multiple father dogs.

 False Pregnancy in Chihuahuas

 This phenomenon isn’t something that only happens to Chihuahuas; it can happen to any female dog.
-There is a possibility that some dogs will experience a form of chemical imbalance that will result in pregnancy symptoms that are false.
-You’re Chihuahua’s physique may give the impression that she is pregnant, when in reality, she is not.
-All of the visual pregnancy signs will be there in spite of no real pregnancy having occured, including symptoms such as an enlarged stomach, the growth of breast tissue, and even the production of milk.
+There is a possibility that some dogs will experience a form of chemical imbalance that will result in false pregnancy symptoms.
+You’re Chihuahua’s physique may give the impression that she is pregnant when in reality, she is not.
+All of the visual pregnancy signs will be there despite no real pregnancy having occurred, including symptoms such as an enlarged stomach, the growth of breast tissue, and even the production of milk.

 The good news is that after a month, everything should go back to how it was before the unusual changes occurred.